iskandr/bcb731/README.md

 ![](overview.png)

 Crucially, this is not a course about data falsification or intentional research misconduct.
-Though a few instances of outright fraud are discussed, our focus is the hazy space in which good intentions meet motivated reasoning and high dimensional data.
+Our focus is the hazy space in which good intentions meet flawed incentives, motivated reasoning, and high dimensional data.

 ## Fall 2023 Schedule